litphp/litphp/docs/quickstart.md

 Use `C::value` to wrap a pre-populated value, we recommend you always do this.
 Currently, closure and array containing key `$` are required to be wrapped, but this may change in future.

 Use `C::alias` to get some other value from the DI container.
 This can be useful for embedded configuration ($extra).
-Note that when you use some class name as alias, that class will not be autowired by default.
-You should add a `YOURCLASS => C::produce()` entry in configuration to indicate that.

-There is a example use of alias in next section.

 #### Autowire and extra parameters